aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/fills-and-strokes/_index.md

     <path d="M 10 200 Q 50 100 150 200 T 230 200 T 300 200 T 390 200" stroke="#FF8C00" stroke-width="8" fill="none" stroke-linecap="round" stroke-dasharray="15 10 2 8" />
 </svg>
 ```
-For the grey and orange lines, we specify even number of values: each of number couples means “filled-unfilled” areas.
+For the grey and orange SVG lines, we specify even number of values: each of number couples means “filled-unfilled” areas.
 The default values are in pixels.

 ![Three paths with different stroke-dasharray properties](dasharray.png#center)

 If an odd number of values is specified, the list is then repeated to produce an even number of values.
 For example, 20  10  5 becomes 20  10  5  20  10  5, as for olive-color line.

-Moreover, you can separately specify the opacity of the fill or stroke that controlled by the **fill-opacity** and **stroke-opacity** attributes.
+Moreover, you can separately specify the opacity of the SVG fill or stroke that controlled by the **fill-opacity** and **stroke-opacity** attributes.

-Amazing things can be achieved with strokes and simple SVG shapes:
+You can experiment with stroke-dasharray attribute.
+Amazing things can be achieved with SVG strokes and simple SVG shapes ([dasharray-example.svg](/svg/net/drawing-basics/fills-and-strokes/dasharray-examples.svg)):

 ```html {linenos=inline,linenostart=1}
 <svg height="600" width="600" xmlns="http://www.w3.org/2000/svg">